What is ARTlab?

 ARTlab: Community workshops with Marlos E’van, Nuveen Barwari, and Courtney Adair Johnson

 Three artists from the C. E. McGruder Family Resource Center hosted a fully inclusive youth gathering in North Nashville this summer.
 In partnership with McGruder and Oasis Center’s ITOP (International Teen Outreach Program), teens from around the world created a mural for the Murals of North Nashville Now exhibition, on view in the Frist Art Museum's Conte Community Arts Gallery from August 10, 2019, through January 5, 2020.

 Special thanks to the Metro Human Relations Commission for funding this zero-waste event!

 ARTlab: Community Exhibitions and History

 In 2018, youth from Sevier Park Community Center and the Bordeaux and Main branches of the Nashville Public Library focused on issues of mental health (with artists Mirrah Johnson and Colleen McClintock) and domestic violence (with artist Dee Kimbrell and the YWCA).
-The resulting artworks were exhibited at the Justice A. A. Birch Building throughout Spring 2019, and some are on display in Teens Take the Frist!
+The resulting artworks were exhibited at the Justice A. A. Birch Building throughout Spring 2019, and some were on display in the first in Teens Take the Frist!